DevHackz/android-ssl-pinning-bypass/README.md

   - Some apps may use more advanced SSL pinning techniques that Objection cannot bypass by default.
 In such cases, you may need to write custom Frida scripts.

 ---

-This README is designed to provide a clear and concise guide for using Objection to bypass SSL pinning in Android applications, tailored specifically for penetration testers and security researchers.
-Adjust the content as needed to fit the specific details or tools you are using.

 ## Contributing

 Contributions are welcome!
 If you have improvements or additional methods to bypass SSL pinning, feel free to fork this repository, make your changes, and submit a pull request.